-2. Did you know Italian’s love of tomatoes only began in the 1700s?
+2. Italian’s love of tomatoes only began in the 1700s

 The Italians named this new import: ‘pomodoro’ or Golden Apple.
 Anyone learning Italian might have thought this to be a little idiosyncratic or romantic.
 But there is a reason.

 Professor David Gentilcore, whose specialism is Early Modern History at Leicester University, has an explanation.
 Alongside tomatoes came their cousins, tomatillos.
 These are usually yellow; hence the name Pomodoro.
 Even though the Tomatillo was cast aside the name was embedded in the language forever.
 So now you know.
-For more facinating information of this staple food read, David’s book Pomodoro!
+For more fascinating information of this staple food, read David’s book Pomodoro!
 A History of the Tomato in Italy.

 What you may not realise is that it was actually the Spanish that embraced the tomato first.
 They blazed a trail by frying the tomatoes with onions and aubergines to create Ratatouille.
 It was not until the late 18th century that we see tomato sauces being used in ways that we recognise now.

 Different shapes have been created to extract the taste from the dishes in which they are used.
-Of course they are regional, as food in Italy is defined by the geography and culture of each separate area in this country that was once so fragmented.
+Of course they are regional, as food in Italy is defined by the geography and culture of each separate area in this country which were once so fragmented.

-There are so many pasta shapes to choose that it would be a shame to stick to spaghetti Bolognese or lasagna.
+There are so many pasta shapes to choose from that it would be a shame to just stick to spaghetti Bolognese or Lasagna.
 It’s time to experiment, with just another 448 to go!

-4. How important is Polenta to the Italians?
+4. Polenta is very important to the Italians?

 When you learn a language you start to understand the heartbeat of a nation and how they choose to express themselves.
-When you see how many proverbs there are featuring polenta in Italian then you’ll know that Polenta is obviously a staple food.
+When you see how many proverbs there are featuring polenta in Italian, you’ll realise that Polenta is obviously a staple food.

-A favourite is “Li separa il filo della polenta” which means two people are literally separated by a thread of Polenta i.e. they are incredibly similar.
+A favourite is “Li separa il filo della polenta”, which means two people are literally separated by a thread of Polenta, meaning that they are incredibly similar.

 It’s not only proverbs that feature Polenta.
-We all know the cultural differences between North and South and how Northerners are known as ‘polentoni’ or polenta eaters whereas the southerners are rather rudely termed ‘terroni’ or agricultural workers.
+We all know the cultural differences between North and South of Italy, where Northerners are known as ‘polentoni’ or polenta eaters, whereas the southerners are rather rudely termed ‘terroni’ or agricultural workers.

-It defines a nation and provides a hint of what Italians hold dear.
+Polenta defines a nation, and provides a hint of what Italians hold dear.

-he only time you can get away with using cream with pasta is when you cook it with salmon.
-When you serve a salad then use a light vinaigrette and maybe a touch of oregano.
+The only time you can get away with using cream with pasta is when you cook it with salmon.
+When you serve a salad, use a light vinaigrette and maybe a touch of oregano, not salad dressing.

 The American desire for thick crust pizza is anything but authentic.
 You will always find thin pizzas when you order in Italy.
 You won’t find garlic bread either; that’s a figment of the American imagination.